How To Hit The Centre Of A Fence Every Time

 Once you’ve established rhythm, balance, and tempo, working with your jumping equipment can help to tailor your eye to the jump middle.

-Many poles come in striped variations, which is great for aim and knowing where the centre of the fence actually is.
+Many poles come in striped variations, which is great for aiming and knowing where the centre of the fence actually is.
 However, once you hit the competition ground or cross-country field, you may find striped poles become scarce, which is why training yourself to recognise the middle of jumps is key.

 Basic training can begin with cross poles, with an even cross lying in the centre of a jump.
 If you’re looking to up the height, simply lie a straight pole across the top!